jim-easterbrook/pyctools/src/doc/manual/writing_components.rst

 Line 1 is important.
 The module's ``__all__`` value is used by :py:mod:`pyctools-editor <pyctools.tools.editor>` to determine what components a module provides.

-The ``initialise`` method (lines 9-10) is called by the component's constructor.
+The :py:meth:`~pyctools.core.base.Component.initialise` method (lines 9-10) is called by the component's constructor.
 It is here that you add any configuration values that your component uses.

-The main part of the component is the ``transform`` method (lines 12-25).
+The main part of the component is the :py:meth:`~pyctools.core.base.Transformer.transform` method (lines 12-25).
 This is called each time there is some work to do, i.e. an input frame has arrived and an output frame is available from the :py:class:`~pyctools.core.base.ObjectPool`.

 A component's configuration can be changed while it is running.
 This is done via a threadsafe queue.
-The ``update_config`` method (line 13) gets any new configuration values from the queue so each time the component does any work it is using the most up-to-date config.
+The :py:meth:`~pyctools.core.config.ConfigMixin.update_config` method (line 13) gets any new configuration values from the queue so each time the component does any work it is using the most up-to-date config.

 The ``out_frame`` result is already initialised with a copy of the ``in_frame``'s metadata and a link to its image data.
-Line 19 gets the input image data.
+The :py:meth:`in_frame.as_PIL() <pyctools.core.frame.Frame.as_PIL>` call (line 19) gets the input image data as a :py:mod:`PIL:PIL.Image` object, converting it if necessary.
-Because we're using a ``PIL.Image`` library method to transform the image data we use the ``in_frame.as_PIL`` method to convert the data to PIL format (if necessary).
+(The frame's :py:meth:`~pyctools.core.frame.Frame.as_numpy` method could be used to get numpy data instead.)

 Line 20 sets the output frame data to a new PIL image.
-Note that you must never modify the input frame.
+Note that you must never modify the input frame's data.
 Because of the parallel nature of Pyctools that same input frame may also be used by another component.

 Finally lines 21-24 add some text to the output frame's "audit trail" metadata and line 25 returns ``True`` to indicate that processing was successful.